kumar95/hello-world/README.md

 just another checking for commit and pull request

 Hi,
-      I am rajkumar,i like to work on web deisgn
+      I am rajkumar,i like to work on web design